Tiffany Evans is one of the most powerful yet underrated vocalists out now.

-While Evans is known for her hits “Promise Ring,” “I’ll Be There” and “On Sight” featuring Fetty Wap, she has a lot of deep cuts that simply solid.
+While Evans is known for her hits “Promise Ring” featuring Ciara, “I’ll Be There,” and “On Sight” featuring Fetty Wap, she has many deep cuts that are simply solid.

-In celebration of her 25th birthday, Rated R&B has compiled a list of some of her most underrated songs (in no particular order).
+In celebration of Tiffany Evans’ birthday, Rated R&B has compiled a list of some of her most underrated songs (in no particular order).

 “Talk A Good Game” (2015)